sharife/goldenthread-v2/site/content/productions/reorient-2009.md

 stage: Thick House
 address: 1695 18th Street, San Francisco, CA
 lists:
+  - heading: ReOrient Forum 2009
+    items:
+      - title: December 5 & 6, 2009
+        text: >-
+          A two-day gathering of theatre artists and field specialists engaging in discussions about Middle Eastern-American Theatre, Internet conferencing with theatre artists in the Middle East, and an original play interactively performed in San Francisco and Cairo via the Internet.
+In addition, Golden Thread is proud to showcase the best of Bay Area Middle Eastern Performing Arts by featuring performances by Ballet Afsaneh and Aswat Bay Area Arabic Choir.

+          **For more information and a full schedule, click [here](https://goldenthread.org/posts/reorient-2009/).**
   - heading: ReOrient 2009 Line-up
     items:
+      - text: >-
-      - text: An American soldier has an unexpected encounter with two afghan sisters who are ready to embark on a new life.
+          An American soldier has an unexpected encounter with two afghan sisters who are ready to embark on a new life.
 Their fate – and his – get more complicated as the line between their different realities becomes dangerously blurred.

+          **Naomi Wallace**’s plays include *One Flea Spare, The Trestle at Pope Lick Creek, Things of Dry Hours, The Fever Chart: Three Vision of the Middle East, And I and Silence,* and *Returning to Haifa* (adapted with Ismail Khalidi).
+In 2009, *One Flea Spare* was incorporated in the permanent repertoire of the French National Theater, the Comédie- Francaise.
+Awards: An Obie Award, Kesselring Prize, the Horton Foote Award.
+She is also a recipient of the MacArthur Fellowship, the inaugural Windham Campbell prize for drama, and an Arts and Letters Award in Literature.
         pre: World Premiere
-        title: ""
+        title: No Such Cold Thing
-        subtitle: "*No Such Cold Thing* by Naomi Wallace (2009)"
+        subtitle: by Naomi Wallace
         image: https://ucarecdn.com/9333d2a8-aacc-4943-9a51-3cee2fb01902/
-      - subtitle: "*Tamam* by Betty Shamieh (2002)"
+      - subtitle: by Betty Shamieh
+        text: >-
-        text: "From one of the most highly praised Arab-American playwrights comes this story of a young Palestinian woman: Her name is Tamam; it means enough!"
+          From one of the most highly praised Arab-American playwrights comes this story of a young Palestinian woman: Her name is Tamam; it means enough!

+          **Betty Shamieh** is the author of fifteen plays.
+Productions include *The Strangest* (The Semitic Root), *Fit For the Queen* (Classical Theatre of Harlem), *The Machine* (Naked Angels) *The Black Eyed* (NYTW and Magic Theatre), *Territories* (Magic Theatre), and *Roar* (The New Group).
+Her works have been translated into seven languages, and her international productions include *Again and Against* (Playhouse Theater, Stockholm), *The Black Eyed* (Fournos Theatre, Athens), and *Territories* (Landes Theatre, Austria).
+2016 Guggenheim Fellowship in Drama and Performance Art; Clifton Visiting Artist at Harvard College; Playwriting Fellow at the Radcliffe Institute for Advanced Studies; 2011 UNESCO Young Artist for Intercultural Dialogue in 2011.
+B.A., Harvard College; M.F.A., Yale School of Drama. [bettyshamieh.com](https://goldenthread.org/bettyshamieh.com)
         image: https://ucarecdn.com/ebe329c0-e141-456e-900b-5bbefaadeb41/
+        title: Tamam
-      - subtitle: "*Coming Home* by Motti Lerner (2003)"
+      - subtitle: by Motti Lerner
         text: A compassionate inquiry into the fragility of the human spirit by one of Israel’s most vocal voices against the occupation.
         image: https://ucarecdn.com/2ef37784-2004-4b9a-a733-53edc8b45b14/
+        title: Coming Home
-      - subtitle: "*Call Me Mehdi* by Torange Yeghiazarian (2005)"
+      - subtitle: by Torange Yeghiazarian
+        text: >-
-        text: A cultural divide erupts in this bedroom comedy between an Iranian woman and her American husband.
+          A cultural divide erupts in this bedroom comedy between an Iranian woman and her American husband.

+          **Torange Yeghiazarian** (Founding Artistic Director; Playwright, Thanks- giving; Adapter, Shelter) founded Golden Thread in 1996, where she has directed Our Enemies: Lively Scenes of Love and Combat and Scenic Routes by Yussef El Guindi, The Myth of Creation by Sadegh Hedayat, Tamam by Betty Shamieh, Stuck by Amir Al-Azraki and Voice Room by Reza Soroor, amongst others.
+She is also a playwright, whose plays include Isfahan Blues (Gerbode-Hewlett Playwright Commission Award), 444 Days, The Fifth String: Ziryab’s Passage to Cordoba (ICCNC commission), and Call Me Mehdi (published in the TCG anthology “Salaam.
+Peace: An Anthology of Middle Eastern-American Drama”).
+Her articles have been published in The Drama Review, American Theatre Magazine, and

+          Theatre Bay Area Magazine.
+Born in Iran and of Armenian heritage, she holds a Master’s degree in Theatre Arts from SFSU.
+She is one of the TCG Legacy Leaders of Color.
+She has received honors from the Cairo International Theatre Festival, the Symposium on Equity in the Entertainment Industry, and Theatre Bay Area.
         image: https://ucarecdn.com/5feb4ecd-f83d-43a2-8407-2b358fa165cf/
+        title: Call Me Mehdi
-      - subtitle: "*I’m Not a Serial Killer* by Caveh Zahedi (1999)"
+      - subtitle: by Caveh Zahedi
         text: From the independent filmmaker responsible for I Am a Sex Addict and I don’t Hate Las Vegas Anymore, comes a kooky comedy about a lovable loser’s futile attempts at picking up the woman of his dreams.
+        title: I’m Not a Serial Killer
-      - subtitle: "*Abaga* by Torange Yeghiazarian (2001)"
+      - subtitle: by Torange Yeghiazarian
+        text: >-
-        text: A lyrical tale of forbidden love between an Armenian man and a Turkish woman in Istanbul of 1915 repeats itself in Jerusalem of 1935 when their offspring falls for a Jewish immigrant.
+          A lyrical tale of forbidden love between an Armenian man and a Turkish woman in Istanbul of 1915 repeats itself in Jerusalem of 1935 when their offspring falls for a Jewish immigrant.

+          **Torange Yeghiazarian** (Founding Artistic Director; Playwright, Thanks- giving; Adapter, Shelter) founded Golden Thread in 1996, where she has directed Our Enemies: Lively Scenes of Love and Combat and Scenic Routes by Yussef El Guindi, The Myth of Creation by Sadegh Hedayat, Tamam by Betty Shamieh, Stuck by Amir Al-Azraki and Voice Room by Reza Soroor, amongst others.
+She is also a playwright, whose plays include Isfahan Blues (Gerbode-Hewlett Playwright Commission Award), 444 Days, The Fifth String: Ziryab’s Passage to Cordoba (ICCNC commission), and Call Me Mehdi (published in the TCG anthology “Salaam.
+Peace: An Anthology of Middle Eastern-American Drama”).
+Her articles have been published in The Drama Review, American Theatre Magazine, and

+          Theatre Bay Area Magazine.
+Born in Iran and of Armenian heritage, she holds a Master’s degree in Theatre Arts from SFSU.
+She is one of the TCG Legacy Leaders of Color.
+She has received honors from the Cairo International Theatre Festival, the Symposium on Equity in the Entertainment Industry, and Theatre Bay Area.
         image: https://ucarecdn.com/64398fc3-bcc0-4b82-91bf-08a81827cebb/
+        title: Abaga
-      - subtitle: "*A Marriage Proposal* by Yussef El Guindi (2001)"
+      - subtitle: by Yussef El Guindi
+        text: >-
-        text: Chekov’s classic comedy of class conflict and lemons adapted to an Egyptian family setting.
+          Chekov’s classic comedy of class conflict and lemons adapted to an Egyptian family setting.

+          **Yussef El Guindi**’s recent productions include *Hostages* at Radial Theater Project; *The Talented Ones* at Artists Repertory Theatre in Portland (Santa Barbara Independent Indy Award); *Our Enemies: Lively Scenes of Love and Combat* at Golden Thread Productions (American Theatre Critics Association’s M. Elizabeth Osborn Award); and *Threesome* at Portland Center Stage, ACT, and at 59E59 (Portland Drammy for Best Original Script).
+Bloomsbury will publish *Selected Works by Yussef El Guindi* in January 2019.
+He is a 2018 Core Company playwright member at ACT in Seattle and a Resident Artist at Golden Thread Productions.
         image: https://ucarecdn.com/ab9508e3-9916-48f8-ad9a-518d0685426a/
+        title: A Marriage Proposal
-      - subtitle: "*Compression of a Casualty* by Kevin Doyle (2004)"
+      - subtitle: by Kevin Doyle
         text: Two CNN anchors find themselves stuck in the news report of an American soldier’s death in Iraq.
 They can neither tell the deeper tale, nor move on.
+        title: Compression of a Casualty
-      - subtitle: "*The Monologist Suffers Her Monologue* by Yussef El Guindi (2007)"
+      - subtitle: by Yussef El Guindi
+        text: >-
-        text: A Palestinian-American explores her identity in this poignant and comedic monologue.
+          A Palestinian-American explores her identity in this poignant and comedic monologue.
 In the dialogue of nations, do you ever get the feeling that Palestine is just a monologue?

+          **Yussef El Guindi**’s recent productions include *Hostages* at Radial Theater Project; *The Talented Ones* at Artists Repertory Theatre in Portland (Santa Barbara Independent Indy Award); *Our Enemies: Lively Scenes of Love and Combat* at Golden Thread Productions (American Theatre Critics Association’s M. Elizabeth Osborn Award); and *Threesome* at Portland Center Stage, ACT, and at 59E59 (Portland Drammy for Best Original Script).
+Bloomsbury will publish *Selected Works by Yussef El Guindi* in January 2019.
+He is a 2018 Core Company playwright member at ACT in Seattle and a Resident Artist at Golden Thread Productions.
         image: https://ucarecdn.com/a2c6bf37-281d-4ce5-8f16-982b3a6fcbd4/
+        title: The Monologist Suffers Her Monologue
 cast:
   heading: Cast & Crew
   items: